Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

 - Patients who wish to undergo a professional teeth clean can expect to pay a much larger upfront cost than any other method of teeth whitening.

 - The results and treatment times from these methods are far superior to any other treatment available, primarily due to the strength of bleaching agent alongside the more powerful LED light.

 - At home kits are regulated to contain a maximum of 6% bleaching agent, whereas the in-chair treatments use concentrations of often 30 to 40% bleaching agent, sometimes more!

 - Great results are often achieved after a single hours session, patients regularly achieve the maximum possible brightness, and results can last for one year, sometimes up to three!

-We recently featured a few ZOOM whitening case studies including pre-procedure considerations and Zoom teeth whitening reviews - find out more about it here.
+We recently featured a few ZOOM whitening case studies including pre-procedure considerations and Zoom teeth whitening reviews.

 Teeth Whitening Costs - How much should I Expect to Spend?